MicrosoftEdge/WebView2Feedback/specs/PermissionManagement.md

         // Other permission kinds not shown.

         // Indicates permission to automatically download multiple files.
-        // Permission is requested whenever multiple downloads are triggered at
+        // Permission is requested whenever multiple downloads are triggered in
-        // the same time.
+        // quick succession.
-        AutomaticDownloads = 7,
+        MultipleAutomaticDownloads = 7,

-        // Indicates permission to edit files or folders on the device.
-Permission
+        // Indicates permission to read and write to files or folders on the device.
-        // is requested when developers use the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API) to show
+        // Permission is requested when developers use the [File System Access API](https://developer.mozilla.org/en-US/docs/Web/API/File_System_Access_API)
-        // the file or folder picker to the end user, and then request "readwrite"
+        // to show the file or folder picker to the end user, and then request
-        // permission for the user's selection.
+        // "readwrite" permission for the user's selection.
-        FileEditing = 8,
+        FileReadWrite = 8,

         // Indicates permission to play audio and video automatically on sites.
 This
         // permission affects the autoplay attribute and play method of the audio and